EZ Home Search Guide to Living in Iredell County, NC

 Two public school districts serve Iredell County K-12 students.

 Mooresville Graded School District educates over 6,000 students in PK-12.
-It’s been a top ten district in North Carolina for academic achievement.
+It’s frequently been a top ten district in North Carolina for academic achievement.
 The school district runs three elementary schools, two intermediate schools, one middle school, and one high school with an alternative learning academy, MIWAYE.

 Families have 13 private schools to select from for K-12 education.
 Some top-ranked private schools are Cornerstone Christian Academy, Woodlawn School, and Southview Christian School.
 Around 69% of the private schools are religiously affiliated.